 Once $\bf{L_{H}}$ and $\bf{L_{B}}$ have been computed, we adopt a feature fusion block (FFB) to aggregate the high-level semantic aware feature $\bf{L_{H}}$ and semantic aware feature $\bf{L_{B}}$.
 Figure~\ref{enhancement_block}(c) depicts the detailed structure of the FFB.
 It can be concluded from this figure that $\bf{L_{H}}$ and $\bf{L_{B}}$ can be fused through several convolution operators, and weight $\bf{W}$ is used to make a trade-off between $\bf{L_{H}}$ and $\bf{L_{B}}$.
 Accordingly, this process is expressed as:

 where $\bf{F}$ is the fused feature, $\bf{L'_{H}}$ and $\bf{L'_{B}}$ are the convolutional results in FFB.
-Using this strategy, the two semantic guided low-level features can be well interacted to boost the LLE generalization performance of the proposed SLLEN.
-Finally, we reconstruct the enhanced result using fused feature $\bf{F}$ by U-Net decoder as demonstrated in Figure~\ref{overall_network}.
+Using this strategy, the two semantic-guided low-level features can be well interacted to boost the generalization performance of the proposed LLEmN.
+Finally, we reconstruct the enhanced result using fused feature $\bf{F}$ by U-Net decoder $decoder_{LLE}$, as demonstrated in Figure~\ref{overall_network}.